 You can borrow money with personal loans and buy now, pay later (BNPL) programs to finance large purchases over time.
 Which option you choose will depend on what you’re purchasing, how much it costs, how quickly you want to pay it off, and which types of loans are available to you, given your credit history.

 Are you getting ready for an upcoming purchase and not sure how you’ll finance it?
-Read on for our helpful guide to personal loans vs. BNPL to help you decide.
+Let’s dive deeper into what buy now, pay later loans are and how they compare to personal loans.

-Buy now, pay later loans work exactly like the name implies: these programs let you purchase an item immediately and pay it off over time – that is, buy something now and then pay for it later.
+Buy now, pay later loans work exactly as the name implies.
+They let you purchase an item immediately and pay it off over time – that is, buy something now and then pay for it later.

 You’ll usually pay a portion of the item upfront, maybe 25% of the cost.
 Then, you’ll make equal payments over a set period.
-Some BNPL plans offer a six-week term, while others give you up to a year.
+Some BNPL payment plans offer a six-week term, while others give you up to a year.¹

 BNPL is a type of point-of-sale installment plan.
-You pay it back in equal installments and can often choose this financing option at checkout.
+You pay the money back in equal installments and can often choose this financing option at checkout.

 Many BNPL companies don’t charge any interest or fees for the loan, making them an easy way to finance a purchase without accruing extra charges.
-If you miss payments, you could be subject to late fees, potentially impacting your credit score.
+However, if you miss payments, you could be subject to late fees, potentially impacting your credit score.

 Buy now, pay later pros and cons

-Shoppers who need something now – like a replacement appliance or a new laptop for a side hustle – may find a lot of benefits to buy now, pay later plans.
-However, there are also potential cons to consider, especially if you’re still working to understand personal finance better.
+Shoppers who need something now – like a replacement appliance or a new laptop for a side hustle – may find many benefits to buy now, pay later payment plans.
+However, there are also potential cons to consider, especially if you’re still building your knowledge about personal finance.

 Pros